Colyton, Devon

 Colyton is a town in Devon, England.
-It is located within the East Devon local authority area, the river River Coly runs through it.
-It is 3 mi from Seaton and 6 mi from Axminster.
+It is located within the East Devon local authority area, and the River Coly runs through it.
+Colyton is 3 mi from Seaton and 6 mi from Axminster.
 Its population in 1991 was 2,783, reducing to 2,105 at the 2011 Census.
-Colyton is a major part of the Coly Valley electoral ward.
-The ward population at the above census was 4,493.
+Colyton is a major part of the Coly Valley electoral ward, which had a ward population at the 2011 census of 4,493.

 Toponymy

 Colyton is first recorded in 964 as Culintona.
-The name is thought to derive from a Celtic river name and the tun, meaning "place".
+The name is thought to derive from a Celtic river name and tun (place).
 It is generally agreed to mean "farmstead by the River Coly".